Can You Reuse Coffee Grounds for Cold Brew? Why or Why Not?

 5. Prepare the Second Cup

-Take the used coffee grounds and put them in a clean container (due to bacterial growth, I would start with a new container although if you were brewing in the fridge you could rinse out your container and re-use it–your choice).
+Take half of the used coffee grounds and put them in a clean container (due to bacterial growth, I would start with a fresh, clean container although if you are brewing in the fridge you could rinse out your container and re-use it–your choice).

-Add the other half of your coffee grounds and add water.
+Add an equal amount of new coffee grounds and add water.
 Keep the same ratio as before–how ever much coffee is in your container, add twice as much water.

-Let this brew for 8-20 hours.
-You will discard the coffee grounds after this fully extract this brew!
+Let this mixture brew for 14-20 hours.
+Discard all of the coffee grounds after this brew!

 Method #2: Preserving Coffee Grounds

 Soak the coffee grounds in water for a concentrated brew.
 Remember to use at least 50 to 75 percent less water than you usually put in your coffee.
-So instead of 1 part coffee and 2 parts water, use 1 part coffee to 1 part or 1.5 parts water.
+So instead of 1 part coffee and 3 parts water, use 1 part coffee to 2 parts water.

-Let it soak in the water for at least 10-12 hours for the best taste.
+Let the coffee soak in the water for at least 12 hours for the best taste.
 You can also put the container in the refrigerator and leave it overnight.

 Strain out some of the coffee liquid as a concentrate and dilute to taste.
-Add more water to the brewing container to bring the water level back to where it was before you removed some to drink.
+Add more water to the brewing container to bring the water level back to were it was before.

-With this method, you are essentially brewing, removing a portion, and then adding back some more water and letting it brew longer.
+With this method, you are essentially brewing a concentrate, stealing a portion, and then adding back some more water and letting it brew longer.

-After the coffee has brewed up to 10-16 additional hours, you can strain it and store the remaining brew.
-The first glass that you have (in step 3) will be a nice strong concentrate but the second brew will be a little weaker and may need less dilution to be drinkable.
+After the coffee has brewed up to 10-12 additional hours, you can strain it and store the remaining brew.
+The first glass that you have (in step 3) will be a nice strong concentrate but the second brew will be a little weaker and may need little to no dilution to be drinkable.

 Things to Keep in Mind When Reusing Coffee Grounds